Shaker Heights Citizens Police Association

 SHCPA hosts an annual holiday luncheon for departmental personnel each December during a two-day period in order to cover the four working shifts.
 Local merchants and members donate the food.

 SHCPA offers a variety of volunteer opportunities in direct support of the Police Department.
 Some activities are open to all active members and others have additional selection, uniform and training requirements.
-SHCPA members provide more than 3,000 hours of volunteer service each year through the following programs and activities:
+Pre-pandemic, SHCPA members provided more than 3,000 hours of volunteer service each year through the following programs and activities: